antudaa/Resale-Land-Client-Site/README.md

 ### Implemented a simple Dashboard section

+# ADMIN DASHBOARD
-# Here A admin can see ALL the users, sellers and reported Items.
+Here A admin can see ALL the users, sellers and reported Items.

+# SELLER DASHBOARD
-# Sellers Can add a new product and sell all her buyers and all his/her products.
+Sellers Can add a new product and sell all her buyers and all his/her products.

+# BUYER DASHBOARD
-# Buyer can see all the booked products .
+Buyer can see all the booked products .

+# Advertisement
-# Here a seller also have a advertise button if he/she clicked the button the product will advertised in Home Page.
+Here a seller also have a advertise button if he/she clicked the button the product will advertised in Home Page.

+# REPORT BOOK NOW
-# All User see a book button and a report button if user clicked any of this buttons a modal will open and user will able to book or report a product.
+All User see a book button and a report button if user clicked any of this buttons a modal will open and user will able to book or report a product.